udaan-iitt/editions/2022_Sept/Binani.md

 All the initially screened candidates were supposed to execute a task within a stipulated time frame, after which we were filtered through an interview.
 That was something none of us had expected.
 I made it through that not-so-humorous surprise on their part.

 By the time we could believe all would be good, we had to face another storm; the chief strategist of their company decided to further shortlist - basically choose the best of best after one month.
 Thankfully we were informed of this beforehand.
 But still, the pressure was no less.
-I had downloaded and started using Solidworks ten days ago.
+I had downloaded and started using Solidworks a mere ten days before.
 Yet, I was in the race with others who were already pretty proficient in it.
 I’m not exaggerating; except for myself, everyone on my team had a verified Solidworks certificate.

 Here’s a gist of what exactly I did as an intern.
 My task was to design a subframe using Solidworks and iterate it under different loads using ANSYS (An Analysis and Simulation Software).
 In Solidworks, a component can be created in several ways.
 I used sheet metal components for flanges[^1] and weldments[^2] as pillar supports for my subframe design.
 I was also supposed to calculate all the forces acting on the subframe due to various components like dampers, control arms, and chassis rails.
 This entire deadline-based process helped me learn so many cool features of Solidworks in a very short span of time.
 I also gained a lot of understanding about automotive parts and how they work in unison with other components.